lilyzhng/lilyzhng.github.io/_pages/artwork.md

 I am Huan Zhang, a Master’s student at the [Mila - Quebec AI Institute](https://mila.quebec/en).
 Currently, I’m working with [Prof. Bang Liu](https://mila.quebec/en/person/bang-liu/) in the domain of Natural Language Processing.
 Previously, I obtained my Bachelor’s degree from [University of Waterloo - Cheriton School of Computer Science](https://cs.uwaterloo.ca/).

+Besides work, I enjoy hiking, filming, reading, and collecting all kinds of adorable Jellycat!!
+Additionally, I’m an amateur photographer and painter, having studied art since I was eight.
+Feel free to drop me an email at huan[dot]zhang[at]mila[dot]quebec if you'd like to chat or discuss ideas!!

 My research interests include:
 - NLP4Sci
 - Human-Centered NLP